-The Women in the Curriculum and Women’s Studies (WIC/WST) Program is committed to supporting scholarship concerning women and to developing an academic climate that is open to the history, contributions, values, aspirations, and perspectives of both sexes.
+The Women in the Women’s, Gender, and Sexuality (WGS) Program is committed to supporting scholarship concerning women and to developing an academic climate that is open to the history, contributions, values, aspirations, and perspectives of both sexes.
 To advance these two ends, the program offers summer grants to faculty for:

-(1) curriculum projects designed to integrate material on women into new or existing courses; (2) projects designed to improve the academic climate for women; (3) scholarly research projects or creative work pertinent to WIC/WST goals; or (4) reading projects.
-In assisting these efforts, the WIC/WST Program furthers the long-range goals of the University as well as its own goals.
+(1) curriculum projects designed to integrate material on women into new or existing courses; (2) projects designed to improve the academic climate for women; (3) scholarly research projects or creative work pertinent to WGS goals; or (4) reading projects.
+In assisting these efforts, the WGS Program furthers the long-range goals of the University as well as its own goals.

-The WIC/WST Director and Associate Director are able to assist faculty in writing proposals and designing projects.
-WIC/WST consultants can also recommend pertinent books and scholarly articles and can suggest ways to integrate Women’s Studies scholarship into the curriculum and to present this material to students
+The WGS Associate Director is able to assist faculty in writing proposals and designing projects.
+WGS consultants can also recommend pertinent books and scholarly articles and can suggest ways to integrate Women’s Studies scholarship into the curriculum and to present this material to students

 Types of Projects

 1. Revision or creation of courses to be taught in 2011-2012 (<$2,000.00)

 Faculty may receive funding for concentrated work that includes textbook analysis, a comprehensive literature search, and the background reading of pertinent books or articles for inclusion as required reading or as sources of information for lectures.
 The final product should be the revision of an existing course or the development of a new course.